coralogix/workshops/docs/otel/about-opentelemetry.md

 ## OpenTelemetry

-[OpenTelemetry](http://www.opentelemetry.io) is a standard organized by the [Cloud Native Compute Foundation](https://www.cncf.io/) comprised of two key elements:
+[OpenTelemetry](http://www.opentelemetry.io) is a standard organized by the [Cloud Native Compute Foundation](https://www.cncf.io/)

+The [Cloud Native Compute Foundation](https://www.cncf.io/) publishes standards like Kubernetes and others that are the leading standards in the industry.

+OpenTelemetry is comprised of two key elements:
 - A standard format for metrics, logs, and traces as well as standard protocols for shipping them
 - OpenTelemetry Software
 &nbsp;&nbsp;- [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) which can run anywhere (host/container/local) and receives, processes, and exports telemetry